Andamio-Platform/Andamio-NextJS-Starter/src/andamio/course/100/overview.md

 ### React Essentials
 The Mesh SDK is written in [TypeScript](https://www.typescriptlang.org/), and can be used in any application written in JavaScript or TypeScript.
 In this course, we will build some front-end examples in [React](https://react.dev/).
 While React is not required to use Mesh, if you want to follow along with every example, there are a few React patterns that you'll want to be familiar with.
 These essentials are covered in [Lesson 100.3](/course/module/100/1003).

+### Learning in Andamio
-Finally, in [Lesson 100.4](/course/module/100/1004), you will integrate Mesh into a React application.
-If you are familiar with React and the prerequisites, you can [jump straight into Lesson 100.4](/course/module/100/1004).
+If you are familiar with React and the prerequisites, you can [jump straight into the Assignment for this Module](/course/module/100/assignment100).